Last updated 01/03/2022 - Clarksons Research Ref:CRSLOSTC v13

 5. CHARGES AND PAYMENT

 5.1 Subscription Fees.
 The Customer shall pay to the Provider all applicable Subscription Fees for the User Subscriptions as provided in this Agreement.
-Subscription Fees are calculated in accordance with the Provider’s pricing categories set out at Annex 1.
-The Provider may change the Subscription Fees on not less than ninety (90)] days prior written notice
+Subscription Fees are calculated in accordance with the Provider’s pricing categories.
+The Provider may change the Subscription Fees on not less than ninety (90) days prior written notice.

 5.2 Invoicing and Payment.
 The Provider will invoice the Customer for the applicable Subscription Fees annually in advance and the Customer will pay each invoice in full within 30 days after the invoice date (Due Date).

 5.3 Non-payment.
 If the Provider has not received any payment by the Due Date, then without prejudice to its other rights and remedies: